wiiplaywii/wiiu-hbguide/docs/NUSspli.md

 And thats all you have to do!
 Enjoy!

-!> Only install games you own.
-It is the law.

-?> You can now install any game you want!
-If you have any errors, continue to this [page.](https://wiiu.skyybrew.xyz/#/NUSspliTroubleshooting)
+?> If you have any errors, continue to this [page.](https://wiiu.skyybrew.xyz/#/NUSspliTroubleshooting)